tderleth/3-linux-server-configuration/README.md

 ### Deploy Todo List project

 -   [x]  Clone and setup your Todo List project from the Github repository you created earlier in this Nanodegree program.
 -   [ ]  Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
+(Docs: <http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/>)
 -   [ ]  Make sure that your .git directory is not publicly accessible via a browser!

 ## Third-party resources